BarelyCool/GoogleDriveUploader/README.md

-GoogleDriveUploader
+Google Drive Uploader
 ===================

-Automatically monitors and uploads folders from an Android device to Google Drive
+Automatically monitors and uploads folders from an Android device to Google Drive.